After installing the flywheel, I’m ready to install the clutch. You can see how I install the flywheel here.

 Installing the clutch is a straight forward procedure.

-I use a special tool that centers the clutch plate on the center of the flywheel.
+I use a special tool that I bought from Euro MotoElectrics that centers the clutch plate on the center of the flywheel.
 It aligns the the clutch plate so it will be centered with the transmission input shaft.
 I only have to rotate the transmission input shaft to align the splines on the transmission input shaft so they line up with the clutch plate splines.

 I am installing new clutch parts as shown in the list below.